What's Coming to Netflix in October 2020 - What's on Netflix

 - Hunt for Wilderpeople (2016) – Highly decorated indie-comedy movie that’s about a young boy and his foster uncle who go missing in the New Zealand bush.
 Directed by Taika Waititi.

-- I’m Leaving Now (2018) – Documentary on a man working to send money back to his home in Mexico.
+- I’m Leaving Now / Ya Me Voy (2018) – Documentary on a man working to send money back to his home in Mexico.

 - Poseidon (2006) – Kurt Russell’s disaster movie about the capsizing of a huge luxury ocean liner.